 We introduce government spending modeled as in Barro (1990) in the Schumpeterian growth model with endogenous takeoff developed in Peretto (2015).
-The model features both the entry of new products (horizontal innovation) and the quality improvement of existing products (vertical innovation).
+In the benchmark case, we consider labor income taxation as it is distortionary under elastic labor supply.
+The model features both entry of new products (horizontal innovation) and improvement of the quality of existing products (vertical innovation).
 We characterize the entire transition path, from pre-industrial stagnation to endogenous innovation-driven growth.
-The model also features the property of robust endogenous growth first discussed in Peretto (2018) because the elasticity of output with respect to the quality of products in the aggregate production function does not need to be one to generate endogenous growth.
+The model also has the property of robust endogenous growth first discussed in Peretto (2018) because the elasticity of output with respect to the quality of products in the aggregate production function does not need to be one to generate endogenous growth.